-There are those that say you don’t have to spend a lot on a hunting scope, and then there are those who are shelling out over a grand just to get it done for one hunting season.
+There are those that say you don't have to spend a lot on a coyote hunting scope, and then there are those who are shelling out over a grand just to get it done for one hunting season.
 Where do you set the limits?
-We’re sure you know how much you can afford, now spend a little more.
-You’ll notice the difference in glass quality a little extra money can buy you when it’s dark out and you need to discern between predators that are out during the night stalk.
+We're sure you know how much you can afford, now spend a little more.
+You'll notice the difference in glass quality a little extra money can buy you when it's dark out and you need to discern between predators that are out during the night stalk.
 Our lineup has budget to mid-priced scope options to give you an idea of how much other hunters are spending on their scope system for their AR.

 This factor will largely depend on what your hunting style and terrain is like.
-You’ll know best whether low power will get the job done for close-mid range shots, or you might prefer some extra power to stretch the distance to the capabilities of your cartridge.
+You'll know best whether low power will get the job done for close-mid range shots, or you might prefer a large objective for some extra power to stretch the distance to the capabilities of your cartridge.
 Are most of your shots under 150, 300 yards?
 Will you be using your long-range shooting skills to take down coyotes 600 yards plus during the day?

 You'll also need to consider your field of view to adequately spot predators.
 The higher up you go in magnification, the more field of view you will lose.
 Additionally, if you're using a ballistic drop compensating reticle, you can only use holdover points at max magnification.

-It would be convenient if coyotes came out broadside during the light of day, but that’s not often the case.
+It would be convenient if coyotes came out broadside during the light of day, but that's not often the case.
 One of the difficulties of hunting these predators is they prefer to use the cover of darkness to get up to mischief making them hard to detect, identify, and shoot accurately.
-You need good glass that can keep up to the demands of low light hunting.
-Being brand-specific, maybe opting for a larger objective lens, or an illuminated reticle can help improve your sight picture and target take down.
+You need good glass that can keep up to the demands of low light conditions.
+Being brand-specific, maybe opting for a large objective lens, or an illuminated reticle can help improve your sight picture and target take down.

 Hunting scopes should be held to a high level of durability.
 Not only are you hiking miles, getting in and out of trucks, climbing tree stands, and dragging gear along with you, you also have bad weather and terrain that always seems to work against you.
 The last thing you need is a big scratch on the lens, fogged-up glass, or a zero that’s way off base so that you're forced into calling it a day when you just began.
 Point taken?
 It's gotta be worth its salt.